 When communication at work consists mostly of Slack messages, video chats, and emails, it can be difficult for managers to generate connections with their employees.
 But, creating genuine human connections within the employee-manager relationship is vital to the success of your organization.

-At The Human Experience Summit, hosted by HR.com, we brought together a panel of experts to discuss how you're supposed to build strong connections within your company, especially in remote settings.
+At The Human Experience Summit, hosted by HR.com, we brought together a panel of experts to discuss how to build strong employee connections within your company, especially in remote settings.
 Each speaker brought forward strategies that focus on developing a human-centric mindset among managers.
 Our panelists included:

 - Dr. Jeff Smith, Director of Best-Self Academy at 15Five

 - Shannon Ferguson, Head of People at Blueboard